Springworks/gitbot/README.md

 The `commit-msg` hook needs to know about your installed `node` which means that if you use third party application when committing, like [Tower](http://www.git-tower.com/), that application needs to know your PATH environment.
 There are probably a lot of ways to solve this, but one that works is to open the application from the terminal: `open /Applications/Tower.app`.

-## Contributing
-1. Create new branch and commit changes with corresponding tests
-2. Make a PR
-3. :pray: :clap: